Andrew Leonard (commentator)

-Andrew Leonard is an Irish cricket commentator and presenter.
+Andrew Leonard is an Irish cricket commentator, presenter, and advocate for associate cricket.
+He's known for his extensive work with the ICC, broadcasting pathway events, and bringing passion to the game, having commentated over 500 international matches.
+He is especially beloved in Nepal, where fans call him "टक्लु दाइ" (Bald Big Brother) for his support of and commentary on Nepal during ICC events.

 Early life and career

 Leonard played cricket at both Irish and Leinster Youth levels, representing Ireland in the under-19 team alongside notable players such as Kevin O'Brien, Boyd Rankin, and William Porterfield.
 Additionally, Leonard spent two years at the Hampshire County Cricket Club Academy in Southampton, England, where he developed as a leg spinner alongside Tim Tremlett and Steve Snell.

 Administrative roles within cricket organizations paved the way for Leonard's eventual venture into cricket commentary and broadcasting.

 Commentary and broadcasting

 His debut as a commentator came during an international match between Ireland and Afghanistan.

 Leonard with the ICC trophy during the ICC event.

-Leonard caught the attention of Nepali broadcasters who invited him to join the commentary team for the Everest Premier League in 2018.
+Leonard caught the attention of Nepali broadcasters who invited him to join the commentary team for the Everest Premier League in 2018 and Nepal premier league.
 Since then, he has been a supporter and advocate for Nepal cricket and its fan base.